 Huawei P11 news and rumors

-Little is known about the Huawei P11 at the moment, but we can take some information leaked from sister brand Honor and assume one thing about the next Huawei flagship.
+Little is known for certain about the Huawei P11 at the moment, but we have heard a variety of rumors about the device.

 Huawei P11: what we want to see

 Although rumors and leaks are thin on the ground at the moment, we've put together a list of the things we'd like to see Huawei improved for the P11.
 Here's everything we have our fingers crossed to see on the Huawei P11.

 The Huawei P10 didn't come with an easy to use voice assistant.
 Amazon Alexa is available on the Huawei Mate 9 in the US, but not on the P10, and currently Google Assistant isn't available for the Huawei P10 either.